Home | Blog Index | Blog Archives | Christianity & Faith Essays

 - I was with Fabian, along with Pete McConnell and Damon Shaw, when he saw his first tornado in Hadar, Nebraska on May 21, 2004 (the first photo above was taken on this day).
-That was part of an extended storm observing expedition the four of us had as a group (with both busts and great intercepts), with a lot of great memories.
+That was part of an extended storm photography expedition the four of us had as a group (with both busts and great intercepts), with a lot of great memories.

 |Horrible news, please pass on my condolences to Fabian's family, never had the chance to meet him, but we're here for a common goal.